 - Check your pre-filling report.
 This is the easiest way to get a copy for 2009 onwards.
 This is available on MyGov.

 How to find missing tax records

 For PAYG Payment Summaries (aka group certificates) see above.
-For most other items, ask your accountant for a copy of your pre-filling report.
+For most other items, you can use the your pre-filling report for 2009 onwards.
 If you still can’t get the information, here are some helpful ways of finding it.

-- Private health insurance: Your private health provider can tell you (a) what period you were covered by health insurance and (b) whether have you already claimed your 30% rebate, or whether you still need to do that on your tax.
+- Private health insurance (pre 1 July 2012): Your private health provider can tell you (a) what period you were covered by health insurance and (b) whether have you already claimed your 30% rebate, or whether you still need to do that on your tax.

 Can somebody find my tax records for me?

 Glad you asked.
 The easiest way to get a copy of all your tax records is to get help from a registered tax agent like Beyond Accountancy.